eddieblu/.github/profile/webFrameworks/startupReact/startupReactP2.md

    1. Use React `useState` and component properties for the reactive parts of each component.
    1. Add React `useEffect` for component lifecycle events.
    1. Add JavaScript to control what gets rendered based upon the current state of the component.
+   1. Mock out a working solution for any functionality that will be implemented in a later deliverable.
+For example, use [setInterval](../../javascript/timeoutAndInterval/timeoutAndInterval.md) to simulate WebSocket message, or use [LocalStorage](../../javascript/localStorage/localStorage.md) for persisting user data.
 1. Make sure your name is displayed in the application and that there is a link to your GitHub repository.
 1. Periodically commit and push your code to GitHub.
 1. Periodically update your startup repository's `notes.md` file to reflect what you have learned and want to remember.